 - 1. Students may wear the same things as Monday Thursday Attire (See Above) - 2.
-Students may wear a High Point Academy t-shirt and blue jean or khaki pants or shorts (no colored jeans and no jeggings) - 3.
+Students may wear a High Point Academy t-shirt and blue jean or khaki pants or shorts (no jeggings) - 3.
 Shorts must be past the middle fingertip of the student when the student's arms are by their side